 “Wartime experiences proved repeatedly that black allegiance to either side in the sectional conflict was conditional.
 Guided by a visceral skepticism concerning the ultimate intentions of all whites, Georgia bondsmen pursued the substance of liberty with little apparent regard for political theories or moral abstractions.”

-Nevertheless, though the numbers are ultimately negligible, conservative estimates are that anywhere from 30,000 to 90,000 men of color, slave and free, served behind the lines and in Confederate armies, a few near the end of the war as actual enlisted soldiers.
+Nevertheless, though the numbers are ultimately negligible, conservative estimates are that anywhere from 30,000 to 90,000 men of color, slave and free, served behind the lines and in Confederate armies, a few, especially near the end of the war, as actual enlisted soldiers.
 Free men of color who voluntarily served, such as Florence barber and liveryman James Goin (ca. 1836-aft.
 1900), who worked for three months as the cook of the 4th AL Inf, CS, were paid (in Goin’s case $40 a month); enslaved men weren’t paid and typically had no choice.

 Reuben Patterson was thus one of eleven Blacks, slave and free, from Florence-Lauderdale who served as cooks or camp slaves to white Confederate officers and privates.